How to Qualify

 - A retired Judge of the Court of Appeal or Supreme Court Justice who before or during his or her appointment as such sat as a High Court Judge in the Family Division, provided he or she applies to train within 12 months from the date of retirement, or

 - A retired judge who was authorised to sit in the Family Court at the date of his or her retirement and who sat in the Family Court for at least 100 days in each of the two years preceding retirement of which at least 40% were in the discipline in which he or she seeks to qualify, provided he or she applies to train within 12 months from the date of retirement or, in the case of the one day training course for existing IFLA arbitrators to qualify for the children scheme, by 11 January 2017.

 - Candidates must support the Resolution Code of Practice.

 - Applicants other than retired judges must provide the name of two referees who are judges, tribunal chairpersons, Queens Counsel or IFLA arbitrators qualified in the discipline in which the applicant wishes to qualify i.e. finance or children.
 Only one referee may be from the same firm or chambers as the applicant.
 An applicant who is unable to satisfy the experience criterion set out at above due to parental leave, illness or other extenuating circumstances may seek an exemption at the Institute of Family Law Arbitration Advisory Committee’s discretion.

 What is the course fee and what does it include?

 There is a non refundable administration fee upon application of £144.
-The course fee is £1650 + VAT for the financial arbitrator training and £1600 + VAT for the children arbitrator training, payable in advance.
-The fee includes registration on the course, the first attempt at the Award writing exercise, study materials, lunch and refreshments throughout the day.
-It does not include overnight accommodation.
+The course fee is £2280 inclusive of VAT for either scheme which is payable in advance.
+The fee includes registration on the course, the first attempt at the Award writing exercise, and the study materials.

 What happens when I register for the course?